The Hesse Pencil Variety: Binary Quartics

 where \(\lambda=\infty\) corresponds to \(x^2y^2\).
 A direct computation shows that the Hessian of any quartic in this pencil again belongs to the same pencil.

 Consider the map \(\lambda \mapsto \frac{1-3\lambda^2}{6\lambda}\) that sends a quartic to the parameter of its Hessian in the canonical form.
 This map is $2:1$, showing that a generic quartic in the pencil is the Hessian of exactly two other quartics in the same pencil.
-Moreover, the Hessian map is itself $2:1$, which ensures that all retro-images of a generic quartic lie in the same pencil.
+Moreover, the Hessian map has degree $2$ (see \cite[Theorem~4.1]{Hessianmap}), which ensures that all preimages of a generic quartic lie in the same pencil.

 The exceptions are the three quartics that coincide with their own Hessian, namely the points in $Sq$, where the fiber of the Hessian map is not finite.
 Solving \(6\lambda^2 = 1-3\lambda^2\) together with \(\lambda=\infty\) identifies precisely these three quartics. \end{proof}